This article was originally shared by the National Center on Sexual Exploitation and is reposted with permission. It has been edited for length.

 This article on YourBrainOnPorn.com says, “Compulsive porn users often describe escalation in their porn use that takes the form of greater time viewing or seeking out new genres of porn.”
 The article then goes on to share the experiences many users have had of escalation of porn use and what materials are needed to arouse them, including child sexual abuse images in some cases (WARNING: contains language and scenarios which some may find offensive).

-different article on the same site says, “The evidence is mounting that streaming digital porn appears to alter sexual tastes in some users, and that this is due to the addiction-related brain change known as habituation or desensitization.”
+A different article on the same site says, “The evidence is mounting that streaming digital porn appears to alter sexual tastes in some users, and that this is due to the addiction-related brain change known as habituation or desensitization.”

 4. Abusers point children to pornography as a way to groom and “train” their victims

-It shows the child what the abuser wants him/her to do and teaches them that sex (including violent sex) feels good and sexual acts get rewarded.
+It shows the child what the abuser wants him/her to do and teaches them that sex (including violent sex) feels good and that sexual acts get rewarded.

-In addition, exposure to pornography greatly increases a child’s likelihood of being a victim of sexual assault, sexual harassment, or other forms of physical and sexual victimization.
+In addition, exposure to pornography dramatically increases a child’s likelihood of being a victim of sexual assault, sexual harassment, or other forms of physical and sexual victimization.
 This has been backed by research from various countries, including studies from the United States and Italy.

 According to this study done by Latzman, et al., in 2011, “Early exposure to pornography may impact a child’s view of what is normative and impair the ability to avoid, deter, or negotiate from a dangerous situation…”